halex5000/ld-articles/LaunchDarkly Svelte/Using LaunchDarkly with Svelte.md

 ### Using client-side flag values within markup

-There's no need for any complex markup or even the use of an [`await` block](https://svelte.dev/tutorial/await-blocks) in the markup because the value of either flag variable above, `showAboutUs` and `featuredCategory`, never exists as a pending Promise.
-The values are either undefined while the SDK is initialized and the flag state is returned or it is defined with either a boolean or string value respectively.
+There's no need for any complex markup or even the use of an [`await` block](https://svelte.dev/tutorial/await-blocks) in the markup because the value of either flag variable, `showAboutUs` and `featuredCategory` in the example, never exists as a pending Promise.
+The values are either undefined while the SDK is initialized and the flag state is returned or it is defined, in this case with either a boolean or string value respectively.
 As shown in the example below, the string value can be included as needed in the markup and the boolean value can used for conditional rendering.

 ```html
 <header>